SCLOUD-PTE-LTD/docs/public-cloud/networking/ulb.md

 After the ULB4 forwarding server receives the service packet of the client, it will be in the state from the state Select one of the normal back-end nodes, modify the destination MAC and then tunnel to the back-end nodes, pass The source IP address and destination IP address remain unchanged.

 In ULB4 mode, the back-end node must be tied to ULB4 at the LO port The VIP (fictitious IP) address, and monitor the service, in order to be correct Process the packet and send the return packet directly to the client.
-This is a typical DR process, so the intranet ULB4 can directly see the source IP of the client 。
+This is a typical DR process, so the intranet ULB4 can directly see the source IP of the client.
 ### Extranet ULB4

 The external network ULB4 is similar to the internal network ULB4, and it is also self-developed based on `DPDK` technology.
 A single server can provide more than 30 million parallel connections and 10 million pps , 10G line-speed forwarding capability.
 Cluster deployment allows at least four servers in a single cluster. `ECMP+ BGP` is used for high availability.
 Similarly, it uses a forwarding pattern similar to DR. The schematic diagram of load balancing forwarding on the Internet is as follows: